The Turning Point Team

 Alison Robinson

-Recovery Coach Supervisor/RC
+Recovery Coach Supervisor/CRC

 Alison began her journey of recovery nearly 35 years ago at just 19 years old.
 Throughout the years, she has explored numerous avenues for transforming the trials of addiction into triumphs, enthusiastically sharing the hope, strength and encouragement she found with those also interested in a path of recovery.
 Finally, in the spring of 2024, she merged her love of recovery and coaching and began a full-time career as a Recovery Coach, initially with the Clara Martin Center and now with Turning Point of Addison County.